pacman-project/pacman-demo/README.md

 * `catkin_make`

 NOTE: I don't know why, but the `find_packge(PCL 1.7 REQUIRED)` does not set the variables `{PCL_INCLUDE_DIRS}` and so on, at the first run, so, type again:
+This problem might be caused by the inconsistency between the PCL libraries 1.7 compiled by us and the PCL included in ROS.
+For example the libopenNI available in PCL is 1.5.2.23 and the package is called openni-dev.
+Whereas when installing ROS the libopenNI library is 1.5.4.0 (which also works with PrimeSense Carmine), the package name is libopenni-dev.
+To get rid of the problems when configuring the installation of the pcl 1.7 it is possible to make the symbolic link

+sudo ln -s /usr/lib/pkgconfig/libopenni.pc /usr/local/lib/pkgconfig/openni-dev.pc

+This enables to have consistent naming while using pkg-config.

 * `catkin_make`